-For children and teens in the HIV/AIDS program words don’t give justice to the “spirit” of camp.
-You sense it in the beginning with the circle of hello, and feel it deep in your heart at the end of camp in the tear-filled goodbyes.
-It weaves itself through each meal, every friendship bracelet, and the late-night cabin talks.
-Spirit cannot be photographed.
-But, if you gaze deep into the eyes of campers and counselors, you will undoubtedly find it.
+For children and teens in the HIV/AIDS program, words don’t do justice to the “spirit” of camp.
+You sense it in the beginning with the Circle of Hello, and feel it deep in your heart at the end of camp within the tear-filled goodbyes.
+It weaves itself through each meal, every friendship bracelet and the late-night cabin talks.
+Spirit cannot be photographed, but if you gaze deep into the eyes of campers and counselors, you will undoubtedly find it.

-Creating a balance between traditional camp experiences plus character building and physical challenges enables Inspire Youth Project to meet the needs of the campers’ varying ages (5-15) and interests.
+Inspire Youth Project meets the needs of the campers’ varying ages (5-15) and interests by creating a balance between traditional camp experience, character-building and physical challenges.
 This balance creates a conducive environment and supports campers in exceeding their personal goals, learning new skills, and exploring new, formative experiences.
 Canoeing, archery, swimming, fishing, hiking, arts and crafts, S’mores, and a Polar Bear swim are some of the many activities available.
 Junior counselors, who are older teens ages 16-18, and volunteer counselors and staff join in and lead many of these activities.

-Spending a week at summer camp in a rustic cabin with a child, who has never spent enough time in one place to call home, says “I don’t want to leave; this is my real family.”
-In the shadows they carry with them, campers remember the brightness of the day, the acceptance, and love.
-Each summer they return.
+Spending a week at summer camp in a rustic cabin with a child, who has never spent enough time in one place to call home often results in comments such as “I don’t want to leave.
+This is my real family.”
+In the shadows they carry with them, campers remember the brightness of their camp experience, the acceptance and the love.
+They return to us every summer.

-One week of summer day camp for our youngest children from therapeutic day care.
-Fun filled days exploring and enjoying traditional day camp activities.
+One week of summer day camp is reserved for our youngest children transitioning out of childhood trauma treatment facilities.
+We provide for them fun-filled days exploring and enjoying traditional day camp activities.
 For those children who are enrolled in the Inspire Youth Project.
 For additional information contact Julie Wheaton (Julie@inspireyouthproject.com) or call 206-628-8949 Ext 211